knpuniversity/symfony/knpu/extra-upgrade-4.0/server-isgranted.md

 Interesting - it started on `localhost:8001`.
 Ah, that's because the *old* server is still running and hogging port 8000!
 And woh!
 It's *super* broken: we've removed a *ton* of files it was using.
 Hit Ctrl+C to stop the server.
 Ah!
 It's so broken it doesn't want to stop!
 It's taking over!
-Close the angry terminal!
+Close that terminal!

 Start the server again: